 One of the best ways to engage supporters is to use effective storytelling strategies.

-When people read stories, chemicals like dopamine and oxytocin are released in their brains.
+When people read stories, their brains release chemicals like dopamine and oxytocin.
 These chemicals make the reader feel good and evoke empathy—they’ll often keep reading because they want to know what happens next.

 Include the key elements of a good story: